Here’s how to safely go to the salon during the pandemic, according to stylists and health experts

-But now hair salons are operational in all but two states — California and Hawaii — with partial openings, according to hair expert website Behind The Chair, leaving the shaggier among us wondering: How safe is it to get a trim?
+But now hair salons are operational in all but two states — California and Hawaii — with partial openings, according to hair expert website behindthechair.com, leaving the shaggier among us wondering: How safe is it to get a trim?

 As the coronavirus, which causes the disease covid-19, is mostly transmitted via close contact, public health experts advise against prolonged time with people outside of your household, especially indoors.
 But epidemiologists say proper protective equipment and other precautions can ensure the virus is not transmitted if you need to be near others.

-For instance, wearing masks was credited by the Centers for Disease Control and Prevention for two cases where infected hair stylists did not pass on the coronavirus to their clients — a promising sign for people harried about the risk of transmission.
+For instance, wearing masks was credited by the Centers for Disease Control and Prevention for two cases in which infected hair stylists did not pass on the coronavirus to their clients — a promising sign for people harried about the risk of transmission.

 Even House Speaker Nancy Pelosi (D-Calif.) got her hair done at a salon in San Francisco.
 But when surveillance video released Monday revealed she went maskless after her shampoo and rinse, Pelosi was in hot water.